alcohols page header image, students working in the lab

 Tollens' solution

-Tollens' solution is prepared by adding about 5ml of silver nitrate solution to a boiling tube then adding a drop of sodium hydroxide solution.
+Tollens' solution is prepared by adding about 5ml of silver nitrate solution into a boiling tube then adding a drop of sodium hydroxide solution.
 This will produce a brown precipitate of silver(I)oxide, next add drop by drop aqueous ammonia solution until the precipitate of silver oxide dissolves.
-This new solution called Tollens' solution contains the silver diammine complex [Ag(NH2)]+OH- or simply silver ions (Ag+).
+This new solution is called Tollens' solution and it contains the silver diammine complex [Ag(NH2)]+OH- or simply silver ions (Ag+).
 The equations below summarise how the Tollens' solution is prepared.

 2Ag+(aq) 20H-(aq) Ag2O(s) + H2O(l)